phpDocumentor/phpDocumentor/docs/PSR.md

 #### Description

-The @author tag can be used to indicate who has created a"Structural Element" or has made significant modifications to it.
+The @author tag can be used to indicate who has created a "Structural Element" or has made significant modifications to it.
 This tag MAY also contain an e-mail address.
 If an e-mail address is provided it MUST follow the author's name and be contained in chevrons, or angle brackets, and MUST